-Vegetation

-Strength Weakness Opportunity Threats

-Turf provides safety grounding for kids.
-Some area has shade.
-Lack of shaded area.
-Lack of vegetation variety.
-Planting more vegetation, especially ones with different colours, can attract more visitors.
-Propose variation of plants that can complementing the Vegetation planted in a tree log planter box and pallet may die due to lack of aeration and proper

-hardscape design made of recycle items. management.
+Vegetation Strength Weakness Opportunity Threats Turf provides safety Lack of shaded area.
+Planting more vegetation, especially Vegetation planted in a grounding for kids.
+Lack of vegetation ones with different colours, can attract tree log planter box and Some area has variety. more visitors.
+Propose variation of pallet may die due to lack shade. plants that can complementing the of aeration and proper hardscape design made of recycle items. management.
+Hydrology Strength Weakness Opportunity Threats

-Hydrology

-Strength Weakness Opportunity Threats

-Perimeter drain are Dry leaves from trees - A clogged drainage

-functioning well. may clog the drainage system might host

-system. mosquitoes.